 Their petition was aimed at five of the G20 states — Germany, France, Argentina, Brazil and Turkey — saying that the countries have known about the threats associated with climate change yet are “knowingly causing and perpetuating the climate crisis”.

 They want the committee — to which South Africa is a signatory — to find that “climate change is a children’s rights crisis”.
+If it does this, then the signatories would have to act to secure the rights of children.
+Because South African law requires that the country acknowledges international laws, especially when it has signed up to treaties, a finding could be binding here.

 There are many hurdles to be cleared for such finding to be made, including that most UN findings are recommendations so countries can oppose or ignore them.